TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 Besides this flow also *advective* transport of dissolve substances (e.g., salt, mud) and their *diffusive* processes in open water bodies are naturally included.
 For these reasons, we shall focus on the numerical solution of the diffusion equation (Section {ref}`diffusion`), the advection equation (Section {ref}`advection`) and the advection-diffusion equation (Section {ref}`cveq`).
-Though elliptic equations are very important in the field of computational fluid dynamics (CFD), they will not dealt with here.
-Detailed discussion on the numerical solution of elliptic equations can be found in Chapter {ref}`finite_element_method`.
+Though elliptic equations are very important in the field of computational fluid dynamics (CFD) and in structural mechanics, they will not dealt with here.
+Discussion on the numerical solution of elliptic equations can be found in Chapter {ref}`finite_element_method`.